adamaltmejd/cv/cv.md

 *University education, political participation, and prosocial behavior* with Luis Cornago Bonal and José Montalban

-*University education and health* with Andreas Diemer
+*University education and health* with Gregory Veramendi, Juanna S. Joensen, and John Eric Humphries

-*Inequality in College Applications: Evidence from Three Continents* with Andrés Barrios-Fernández, Aspasia Bizopoulou, Martti Kaila, Rigissa Megalokonomou, José Montalban, Christopher Neilson, Sebastian Otero, and Xiaoyang Ye

-*How does access to role models impact sterotypical beliefs about STEM education?* with Andrew Funck, Mona Mensmann, Ali Mohammadi, Karl Wennberg, and Thomas Åstebro
+*Do gender-sterotypical beliefs make women shy away from STEM?* with Andrew Funck, Mona Mensmann, Ali Mohammadi, Karl Wennberg, and Thomas Åstebro

-*Do engineering schools foster innovation?* with Daniel Metzger and Michael Böhm
+*Do engineering schools foster innovation?* with David Strömberg, David Seim, Jakob Beuschlein, Michael Böhm, and Daniel Metzger

-*The Formation of Prosocial Preferences in the Field* with David Birke and Egon Tripodi

 *Heterogeneity in COVID-19 morbidity and mortality* with Evelina Björkegren, Arizo Karimi, Torsten Persson, and Olof Östergren

+*Real-world efficacy of Covid-19 vaccines* with Torsten Persson, Dominik Dietler, and Anton Nilsson

+*Determinants and consequences of longcovid* with Torsten Persson, Anna Mia Ekström, Oskar Nordström Skans, Maxim Kan, and Olof Östergren

+*Differential learning loss between immigrants and natives during the pandemic* with Carina Mood, Janne Jonsson, and Andreas Gustafsson

 # References